adxc15/ELZY/README.md

 # ELZY
-This is a little puzzle game underdevelopment
+This is a little puzzle game underdevelopment.

 # Team
 We now have three developers and three art, design and manage people.